retched/ZC-USPSRestful/.github/CONTRIBUTING.md

 ## Develop with Github

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
 All submissions should be presented through the "GitHub Flow" (as discussed below).
 If you don't want to go through the hassle of making a GitHub account, you can submit suggestions through the [ZenCart Support Thread](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr)) for the module or via DMs on Discord to @retched.

 ## [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow) is the preferred process of suggesting changes

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow)).
-We actively welcome your pull requests:
+Pull requests are the best way to propose changes to the codebase (I use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow)).
+I actively welcome your pull requests:

 1. Fork the repo and create your branch from `main` (do not use any of the version side branches UNLESS you mean to contribute to that branch).
 Do not worry about changing the version number, all changes should be made in the 0.0.0 directory.
    - Sometimes a branch will be made for the sole purpose of resolving an issue or series of issues.
 If you're making a code change related to an open issue, check to see if there is a branch made for that purpose.